MoritzKronberger/portfolio/content/projects/markdown/learning-sign-language.md

 thumbnail: learning-sign-language.webp
 date: 2022-02-14
 category: compsci
-meta_desc: Providing live feedback for sign language learners using Neural Networks for real time Sign Language Recognition
+meta_desc: Providing live feedback for sign language learners using neural networks for real time Sign Language Recognition
 carouselAlt: ["A mockup showing the landing page, home screen and exercise of the FLAI application on a MacBook",
               "A mockup showing the FLAI landing page in a browser", "A mockup showing the FLAI home dashboard in a browser",